colinannand/colinannand.github.io/about.md

 <!--author-->

-This site has a [blog], example work in my [portfolio], and the always necessary [resume] [^11].
+This site has a [blog], example work in my [portfolio], and the always necessary [resume].[^11]

 [^11]: You can also check my linked in page or email, this resume is not comprehensive.
-My academic CV and publications can be found on Google Scholar.
+My academic CV and publications can be found on [Google Scholar].

 [blog]: https://colinannand.github.io/
 [portfolio]: https://colinannand.github.io/projects/
 [resume]: https://colinannand.github.io/resume/

 [Google Scholar]: https://scholar.google.com/citations?user=DnmNs0MAAAAJ&hl=en
 <!--
 [download]: https://hydejack.com/download/